 Boa constrictor imperator

-A person interested in these boas should spend some time studying the work of Dr. Boback.
-There is even an episode of the television show Snake Wranglers devoted to his work with the Belize boa constrictors.
-There are also interesting scholarly works to be searched up and studied online.
-Luckily for us his work with these boas required him bringing home a few boas to the US.
-The Crawl Cay boas in culture got a welcome injection of fresh blood thank to some collaboration between Dr. Boback and Vin Russo.
-I have two pairs of Crawl Cay Boas.
-One is a nice silver Rio Bravo pair.
-The other pair were the result of pairing one of Dr. Boback's males with a female already in culture at Vin Russo's facility.
+Fortunately for keepers of unique wild boa his work required bringing home a few boa to the US.
+The Crawl Cay boa population already in culture got a welcome injection of fresh blood thanks to some collaboration between Dr. Boback and Vin Russo.
+My Crawl Cay pair were the result of pairing one of Dr. Boback's males with a female already in culture at Vin Russo's facility.
 I was one of the lucky ones to acquire a pair from this breeding by Vin Russo.
 It is a very rare opportunity anymore to acquire such boa.